-A couple months ago, I listened on the phone as my dear friend Holly read to me a draft of a long, thoughtful, honest piece about her experience with AA and its part in her recovery journey.
+A couple months ago, I listened on the phone as Holly read to me a draft of a long, thoughtful, honest piece about her experience with AA and its part in her recovery journey.

 When she finished I took a long, deep breath.
 Holly’s story is gorgeously brave – just like her.
 She’s an example of the deep well of power we can find in the softness of our human hearts.
 She is also fiercely fierce.

 She's been sober for two years, and has had a mostly negative experience with AA.
 Whenever she describes her story I find myself getting defensive, which is interesting.I think it’s natural to want to defend things that mean something to us, especially when those things feel so connected to our own safety.
 But I also get it.
 While my experience has been very different, I get it.
 I’ve had mixed feelings about it at many points.
 I’ve wrestled with the language, the people, the groupthink mentality, all of it.
 I’ve wished I could be one of those people who walked into the rooms and never questioned a thing, but I’m not.